spring-attic/spring-xd/README.md

 ## Documentation

 Look for it on the [XD wiki](https://github.com/springsource/spring-xd/wiki).
+[API Documentation](http://static.springsource.org/spring-xd/docs/current-SNAPSHOT/api/) (JavaDoc) is available as well.
+Please also visit the SprinSource.org [project website](http://www.springsource.org/spring-xd) for more information.

 ## Getting Help